-This strategy offers the stock protection of a put.
+This collar trade strategy offers the stock protection of a put.
 However, in return for accepting a limited upside profit potential on his underlying shares (to the call's strike price), the investor writes a call contract.
 Because the premium received from writing the call can offset the cost of the put, the investor is obtaining downside put protection at a smaller net cost than the cost of the put alone.
 In some cases, depending on the strike prices and the expiration month chosen, the premium received from writing the call will be more than the cost of the put.
 In other words, the combination can sometimes be established for a net credit - the investor receives cash for establishing the position.
 Using the collar option strategy means the investor keeps the cash credit, regardless of the price of the underlying stock when the options expire.
 Until the investor either exercises his put and sells the underlying stock, or is assigned an exercise notice on the written call and is obligated to sell his stock, all rights of stock ownership are retained.
 See both Protective Put and Covered Call strategies presented earlier in this section of the site.

 Risk vs. Reward

 This example of a collar trade strategy assumes an accrued profit from the investor's underlying shares at the time the call and put positions are established, and that this unrealized profit is being protected on the downside by the long put.
 Therefore, discussion of maximum loss does not apply.
 Rather, in evaluating profit and/or loss below, bear in mind the underlying stock's purchase price (or cost basis) on the options market.
 Compare that to the net price received at expiration on the downside from exercising the put and selling the underlying shares, or the net sale price of the stock on the upside if assigned on the written call option.
 This example also assumes that when the combined position is established, both the written call and purchased put are out-of-the-money.

 |Net Upside Stock Sale Price if